JuliaChae/JuliaChae.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of Toronto</a>.
-Autonomous Robotics & Perception, Computer Vision, Machine Learning
+subtitle: <a href='https://www.eecs.mit.edu/'>Massachusetts Institute of Technology</a>.
+Computer Vision and Machine Learning

 profile:
   align: right